andrej-king/nestjs-app-hints/README.md

   * [class-validator][302]
 * [passport js][303] Passport is authentication middleware for Node.js
 * [fs-extra][304] Adds file system methods that aren't included in the native fs module
-* [app-root-path][305] This simple module helps you access your application's root path from anywhere in the application without resorting to relative paths like require("../../path").
+* [app-root-path][305] This simple module helps you access your application's root path from anywhere in the application without resorting to relative paths like require("../../path")
 * [date-fns][306] Modern JavaScript date utility library
 * [multer][307] Work with images
-* [sharp][308] The typical use case for this high speed Node.js module is to convert large images in common formats to smaller, web-friendly JPEG, PNG, WebP, GIF and AVIF images of varying dimensions.
+* [sharp][308] The typical use case for this high speed Node.js module is to convert large images in common formats to smaller, web-friendly JPEG, PNG, WebP, GIF and AVIF images of varying dimensions
+* [telegraf js][309] Modern Telegram Bot API framework for Node.js

 ## Nest helpful commands
 * `nest new <name>`[Creates][201] a new (standard mode) Nest project